How to run your video review and approval process online

 5. Collaborate until you get approval

-This is where Filestage’s video reviews really comes into its own.
+This is where Filestage’s video reviews really come into their own.

 You’ve got feedback on v1 of all your videos.
-And if you were using email, this would be the point at which everything descends into email chain chaos.
+And if you were using email, this would be the point at which everything descends into messy email threads.
 Not anymore!

 Here are three ways Filestage helps with video collaboration: